aleshaleksey/fansys23/08-spell-list.md

 **Special**: A target, if it fails the save, may instead choose to to take SP damage equal to the SP of the caster, plus 1 point of HP damage, and hence avoid the effect of the spell.
 In order to make use of this possibility the target must be proficient with "[Knowledge: Arcana](05-skills.md#knowledge)" and successfully identify the spell (Threshold of at least 15).

-**Upcast**: The spell affects an additional target for each extra MP dice above 3.
+**Upcast**: The spell affects an additional target for each extra MP die above 3.

 **Global**: The target falls asleep permanently, and remains in a deep, stasis-like sleep.
 The caster must give a plausible condition of the target's awakening.